Space Shuttle Challenger disaster: Space Shuttle modifications

 In addition to the SRBs, NASA increased the safety standards on other Space Shuttle program components.
 The critical items lists and failure modes for the SSMEs were updated, along with 18 hardware changes.
 The maximum thrust of the SSMEs was limited to 104%, with 109% only allowed in an abort scenario.
 The landing gear was updated to improve its steering and handling abilities while the Space Shuttle was landing.
-NASA implemented an escape option in which the astronauts would jettison the side hatch and extend a pole out of the orbiter; they would slide down the pole to avoid hitting the orbiter as bailed out before they activated their parachutes.
+NASA implemented an escape option in which the astronauts would jettison the side hatch and extend a pole out of the orbiter; they would slide down the pole to avoid hitting the orbiter as they bailed out before they activated their parachutes.
 The orbiter's software was modified to maintain stable flight while all of the flight crew left the controls to escape.
 This escape method would not have saved the crew in the Challenger disaster, but was added in the event of another emergency.

 Safety office

-NASA also created a new Office of Safety, Reliability, and Quality Assurance, headed as the commission had specified by a NASA associate administrator who reported directly to the NASA administrator.
+In 1986 NASA created a new Office of Safety, Reliability, and Quality Assurance, headed by a NASA associate administrator who reported directly to the NASA administrator, as the commission had specified.
 Former Challenger flight director Greene became chief of the Safety Division of the directorate.
-After the Space Shuttle Columbia disaster in 2003, the Columbia Accident Investigation Board (CAIB) concluded that NASA had not effectively set up an independent office for safety oversight.
+After the Space Shuttle Columbia disaster in 2003, the Columbia Accident Investigation Board (CAIB) concluded that NASA had not set up a "truly independent" office for safety oversight.
 The CAIB concluded that the ineffective safety culture that had resulted in the Challenger accident was also responsible for the subsequent disaster.